 8. ‘Business Opportunity’

 If you’re looking for one of the biggest tell tale signs that a company is an MLM, it’s this.
-From your friend’s Instagram story to The Body Shop’s website, multi-level marketing companies are constantly being marketed as ‘business opportunities.’
+From your friend’s Instagram story about her It Works! wrap to The Body Shop’s website, multi-level marketing companies are constantly being marketed as ‘business opportunities.’

 Much like some of the other points on this article, no legit business or investment will ever pitch itself as a business opportunity.
 It just isn’t a term that regular businesses use.